Saptarshi-max/saptarshi-max.github.io/projects.md

 ---
-title: The Guides I offer!
+title: My Projects
-description: Some freebies to take away from this website!
+description: A collection of some of my Personal Projects
 ---

 The Projects page ...